Your MG care team can be more than just a neurologist. Learn who else you can add to the mix.

 There are plenty of resources to help build a myasthenia gravis (MG) care team, but it can be daunting figuring out where to start—or whom to search for beyond a neurologist.
 The important thing to remember is that your management of myasthenia gravis should be unique to your circumstances, as there is no one-size-fits-all approach.1

 The search for MG care team members may be a challenge for many, but there are several options and resources to help along the way.
-As an MG support group leader and active participant in the Myasthenia Gravis Holistic Society, Niki said this topic often comes up in conversation.
-From neurologists to physical therapists to registered dietitians, there are plenty of roles you may wish to seek for your team—and their ability to collaborate with each other can be important as well.
+From neurologists to physical therapists to registered dietitians, there are plenty of specialists you may wish to seek—and their ability to collaborate with each other can be important as well.

 Building a Care Team that Works Well Together